at-import/Singularity/readme.md

 ## Installing Singularity

-Make sure you have Compass and the Sass 3.2 alpha installed
+Make sure you have Compass and Sass 3.2 or greater installed

 Install Singularity

 ```
-$ gem install singularitygs
+$ gem install singularitygs --pre
 ```

 Require Compass and Singularity into your Compass config.rb